🦦

 NoPAC

-The NoPAC attack, commonly associated with the vulnerabilities CVE-2021-42278 and CVE-2021-42287, refers to a method where a Domain User can perform privilege escalation and impersonate any privilege account through what is known as sAMAccountName Spoofing.
+The NoPAC attack, commonly associated with the vulnerabilities and , refers to a method where a Domain User can perform privilege escalation and impersonate any privilege account through what is known as sAMAccountName Spoofing.

 The exploitation process makes use of this behavior.
 We request a Ticket Granting Ticket (TGT) using the modified sAMAccountName, and then request a Service Ticket, the KDC fails to find the account and appends a $ sign, unintentionally matching the legitimate domain controller's account, and finally we get a Service Ticket with the domain controller's privileges.